 The Lydian Dominant scale is a colorful alternative to the Mixolydian scale in dominant chords.
+This scale was pioneered by George Russell, Don Ellis, David Baker, and others in the 1960s.

-2.5 Spelling Lydian Dominant Scales
+E. Spelling Lydian Dominant Scales

 The Lydian Dominant scale is like a cross between the Lydian and Dominant (Mixolydian) scales.
 Compared to major, its pitches are 1, 2, 3, #4, 5, 6, and b7: